 Real estate investing can carry some heavy risks for investors, such as:

-- Vacancy: There’s no guarantee that a rental property is going to bring in renters, especially during down seasons.
+- Vacancy: There’s no guarantee that a rental property is going to bring in rental income, especially during down seasons.
 This can make it difficult to meet monthly mortgage payments.

 - Damages: Investment properties are susceptible to risks like fires, floods, natural disasters, and irresponsible tenants.